About Richard

 • BA in Psychology - University of Victoria

-• Certificate in Jungian Coaching, The Jung Platform (in progress)
+• Certificate in Jungian Coaching, The Jung Platform (completing Sept 2026)

-• 24 years in executive positions at Island Crisis Care Society
+• 24 years in management and executive positions at Island Crisis Care Society

-• Motivational Interviewing; Mental Health & Addictions I & II
+• Mental Health & Addictions I & II - Shelternet

 • Author, Wabi Sabi Simple and Wabi Sabi for Writers